By Ashok Prasad, Founder, Niyyam

 4. How often should I rebalance?

-Once a year is enough.
+Once a year is sufficient.

-5. Can I build this portfolio with SIP only?
+5. Can SIP alone build this portfolio?

 Yes, but it will take time.